 Child custody issues are more complicated if the parents have not taken the legal steps needed to ensure that both parents have full legal parental rights.
 If you or your spouse have not taken the proper steps to adopt your child, you could lose custody of your child on technical grounds, even if you are the primary caregiver.
 Having an experienced same-sex divorce lawyer on your side helps ensure that you are protecting your interests so you can continue to serve your child’s best interests.

-Connect with One of Our Experienced Westport Same-Sex Marriage Lawyers Today
+Connect with One of Our Experienced Greenwich Same-Sex Marriage Lawyers Today

 To schedule an in-person or virtual appointment with one of our Westport same-sex marriage lawyers, please call 203-222-4949 or complete our contact form to schedule an appointment.